Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

 Around $t=30$, when the population imbalance $z(t)$ approaches equilibrium, both reservoirs display similar density structures, signaling the onset of equilibration.
 This balanced configuration persists at longer times, indicating that both population and correlations have reached a steady state.

 In summary, the strongly interacting regime is characterized by a pronounced suppression of coherent tunneling and the emergence of interaction-induced dynamical freezing.
-For weak imbalance, the system remains essentially frozen in a near-fermionized configuration, with negligible temporal evolution in both density and correlations.
-In contrast, for strong imbalance, an initial redistribution of particles gives rise to transient dynamics, followed by equilibration of both population and fragmentation between the reservoirs.
-Notably, for intermediate values of the barrier height and imbalance parameter, the system exhibits irregular Josephson oscillations (not shown here), indicating the breakdown of simple coherent dynamics in favor of strongly correlated, nonperiodic behavior.
-Overall, these results highlight the dominant role of interactions in governing the nonequilibrium dynamics, driving the system from coherent tunneling to a regime controlled by localization, fragmentation, and strong correlations.
+For small imbalance, the system remains dynamically frozen, exhibiting negligible temporal evolution of both the density and the correlation properties.
+In contrast, for large imbalance, an initial redistribution of particles gives rise to transient dynamics, followed by the relaxation of both the population imbalance and fragmentation toward their long-time average values.
+Furthermore, for intermediate values of the barrier height and imbalance parameter (not shown here), the system exhibits irregular Josephson oscillations, indicating the breakdown of simple coherent dynamics in favor of strongly correlated, nonperiodic many-body evolution.
+Overall, these results demonstrate that strong interaction-induced correlations dominate the nonequilibrium dynamics, driving the system from coherent tunneling to regimes characterized by dynamical freezing, fragmentation, and suppressed particle transport.

 To further substantiate the observed frozen dynamics in the strongly interacting regime, we present the long-time evolution in Appendix \ref{appendix:b}.
-The results confirm that the system remains dynamically constrained, with observables exhibiting negligible temporal variation even at extended times.
+The results confirm that the system remains dynamically constrained, with the relevant observables exhibiting negligible temporal variation even at extended times. {color{blue}A separate subsection of Appendix \ref{appendix:b} presents a comparison with the dynamics of non-interacting fermions, providing a benchmark against the fermionized limit and further reinforcing the interpretation of the frozen dynamics observed in the strongly interacting regime. }

-\section{CONCLUSION}

-This work studies how the nonequilibrium dynamics of a 1D BJJ are governed by a subtle interplay of tunneling, interactions, and initial population imbalance.
-Depending on the interaction strength, the system transitions from coherent Josephson oscillations to correlation-driven dephasing and ultimately to interaction-induced dynamical freezing, revealing how many-body correlations reshape quantum transport and relaxation in low-dimensional bosonic systems.
-These regimes are directly accessible in ultracold atom experiments, providing a platform to probe fundamental aspects of nonequilibrium quantum dynamics.
+\section{Conclusion}